Does employment status affect car finance?

 You can read more about self-employed car finance here.

-In most cases you should be able to get car finance if you are retired.
+In most cases, you should be able to get car finance if you are retired.
 You will also need to prove your income to the lender whether it is from a pension, investment or property.

 To strengthen your application it’s a good idea to put a deposit down and having a shorter loan term will also be an advantage.
 This is because retired customers are usually older than the average car finance customer, and you are a higher risk for the lender to provide finance to.
+Find out more about how retired car finance works.

 There are more agency workers than ever in the UK, which means it can be tricky to secure finance as regular working hours aren’t always guaranteed and one of the most important things to show a potential lender is that you earn regular income.
 This is to show that is enough to cover the repayments towards your car.
 You should provide a minimum of three months’ payslips to prove that your work is consistent enough.